KATHY ARCHER

 • If I think someone is attacking me, I feel defensive.
 I might then lash out.

 • If I think the staff are inept, I feel annoyed when they make a mistake.
-My reaction then might be to use sarcasm to try to make a point about their lack of skills.
+My reaction might be to use sarcasm to make a point about their lack of skills.

 Step #1 - Pay attention to your thoughts

-Notice when you think someone is not doing something right, or when doesn’t care about their job, or is out to get you.
-Become more aware when you are critical of yourself, or when you are judging someone motives.
+Notice when you think someone is not doing something right, doesn't care about their job, or is out to get you.
+Become more aware when you are critical of yourself or judging someone's motives.

 Try naming your feelings.